 After months of speculation regarding the special 50th anniversary episode, it finally arrived.
 For 75 minutes I kept my phone on silent to avoid interruptions so I could concentrate on both emerging and concluding stories alike.

 As a long-term fan of ‘the Tennant’ I couldn’t wait for him to reappear in the famed pinstripe and Converse (or ‘sand shoe’) combo.
 Luckily, I didn’t have to wait too long.
 His Royal Tennantness presented as a companionless Doctor enjoying the fruits of the English monarchy.
 I tried to work out where in his timeline this was but, as an extremely lax Whovian, I didn’t waste too much energy on it.
 It was obviously post-Rose as the phrase ‘Bad Wolf’ resonated loudly in his ears under that artfully sculpted hairdo.
+But I’m getting ahead of myself.
+Before the guardian of my shed romped into the action in a scene that could have come from ‘Carry On Tudor Doctor’, Matt Smith started the episode with his usual surefooted ease.

 Although I may be a devoted fan of the Tennant, I’m also a fan of Smith, and was a little sad this was his penultimate episode.
 I had hoped the anniversary special would tie up some loose ends of Smith’s story arcs, but that didn’t seem to happen.
 Although I enjoyed the overall episode, I didn’t find the story particularly astounding.
 The final conclusion, although it was undoubtedly clever and probably greatly pleased many hardcore fans, left me a little more than cold.

-May or may not be an actual scene from
+May or may not be an actual scene from the 3D special effect packed anniversary episode |

 Back to the episode specifically, the Zygon storyline just didn’t seem fully functioning to me: did they reach a treaty with the humans?
 Did the inhaler exchange undermine what the Doctors were trying to achieve with anonymity between the species?
 Why did the Doctors just let the Zygons continue zapping themselves into pictures, and then seemingly leave before checking they weren’t going to cause any more havoc?
 To my mind, it was a bit of a laboured way of setting up the ‘save Gallifrey’ scenario, but I suppose it achieved its purpose.